CPascualGarcia/Todo_list/README.md

 # Todo_list
- Interactive app for managing duties to do
+ Interactive app for managing duties to do.
+This is an ongoing personal project.